Osteoarthritis is Heart Disease for Joints

 In a customer survey, the second most requested dietary supplement was one for joint pain.
 So I dug into the research and evaluated the underlying physical and molecular mechanisms that cause joint pain.
 I then evaluated hundreds of studies looking at natural approaches for helping the underlying causes of joint pain.

-Based on this research I created Joint Relief, a dietary supplement that contains the combination and dose of nutrients shown in clinical trials to support joint health, decrease inflammation and increase range of motion and pain-free activity.
+Based on this research I created Joint Relief, a dietary supplement that contains the combination and dose of nutrients shown in clinical trials to support joint health, decrease inflammation that casues arthritis and heart disease, and increase range of motion and pain-free activity in people with arthritis.

 Bland JH, Cooper SM.
 Osteoarthritis: a review of the cell biology involved and evidence for reversibility.
 Management rationally related to known genesis and pathophysiology.
 Semin Arthritis Rheum.
 1984;14(2):106-133.
 [Article]